TrevorCD/LED-Audio-Visualizer/README.md

 2. The USB power icon refers to item 7 in electronic components
 3. Both the USB A cable end and the Arduino need to be plugged into the portable charger
 4. This circuit does not make use of the button feature
+5. Depending on the LEDs you use, you may have to use different resistors. https://ledcalculator.net/ is a good resource for calculating which resistors you need.

 ## Electronic components